Network Address Translation (NAT): How It Really Works

 - PAT (Port Address Translation): Many-to-one mapping using ports

 PAT is the most commonly used form and enables thousands of devices to share a single public IP address.
+In large-scale environments, routing decisions are handled by protocols explained in BGP routing basics.

 4. NAT and Security